Automated Table Reproduction via Code Generation: Evaluation

-We use mini-swe-agent~\cite{minisweagent}, version 1.14.4, as the base agent framework for building \approach{}.
-We implement the preparation mechanisms, judging mechanism, and the format tool, in Python~3.12.10.
-As the LLM behind the format tool and method judge, we use gpt-5-mini-2025-08-07.
+We implement \approach{} based on mini-swe-agent~\cite{minisweagent} (version 1.14.4).
+The preparation mechanisms, judging mechanisms, and the format tool are implemented in Python~3.12.10.
+For all baselines and \approach{}, we experiment with two proprietary models (GPT-5.1-2025-11-13 and GPT-5-mini-2025-08-07) and one open-weight model (DeepSeek V3.2 Reasoner).
+As the LLM behind the format tool and method judge, we use GPT-5-mini-2025-08-07.
+To limit resource consumption per task, we set a step limit of 30, a cost limit of USD~1, and a time limit of eight hours.